ecosoft-odoo/ecosoft-addons/frappe_etax_service/README.rst

 |badge1| |badge2| |badge3|

+This module integrates Odoo with the Frappe e-Tax Service (INET) to sign and retrieve certified e-Tax documents.

+Key features:

-This module provide a feature to integrate with Frappe e-Tax Service.
-It will send the tax invoice to Frappe server and get the signed e-Tax invoice back.
+* **Sign e-Tax Invoice** - Send a posted customer invoice/tax invoice to Frappe server and receive the signed PDF and XML attachments back.
+* **Sign Debit Note** - Send a posted debit note (ใบเพิ่มหนี้) to Frappe server.
+* **Sign Credit Note** - Send a posted credit note (ใบลดหนี้) to Frappe server, with purpose code selection.
+* **Replacement e-Tax Invoice** - Create a replacement document for an already-signed invoice and re-sign with Frappe.
+* **e-Tax Status Tracking** - Track signing status (Success, Processing, Error, Replaced) on each invoice.
+* **Purpose Code** - Select an INET-standard purpose code when creating credit notes or debit notes.

+Workflow:

 #.
-At Vendor Bill, after posted vendor bill with tax, Etax invoice button will display on screen.
+Post a customer invoice, debit note, or credit note.
 #.
-Then click Etax Invoice buttton
+Click the **e-Tax Invoice** button on the document.
 #.
-Check e-Tax status on e-Tax Info tab if status is success frappe server will return the signed e-Tax invoice attachment as pdf file and xml file back to odoo.
+Select the e-Tax document type (e.g. ใบกำกับภาษี, ใบแจ้งหนี้/ใบกำกับภาษี) and confirm.
 #.
-You can download the signed e-Tax invoice from the attachment.
+The system sends the document to Frappe server for signing.
+#.
+Check the **e-Tax Status** on the e-Tax Info tab - when ``Success``, the signed PDF and XML are attached automatically.
+#.
+If a signed invoice needs correction, use **Create Replacement** to create a replacement document, then sign the replacement.

 **Table of contents**